d-bl/MAE-gf/index.md

 The pictures in this wiki are mostly made with Knipling (TM).

 ### References
-WI = Whiting index.
+WI = [Whiting index][wi-index].
 Jo Edkins created an annotated online index on the grounds in _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920.
-See [Whiting index][wi-index].

 ### Disclaimer
 All links worked when created.
 Due to work on the Groundforge coding, there may be hiccups.
 There is a work-around, but I have to study this first.